laura-stefan0/01/scraper/README.md

 ## Recent Updates

+- **July 1, 2025**: Changed default time value from '18:00' to 'N/A' when no time is found
 - **July 1, 2025**: Reverted title cleaning to preserve original titles with dates and cities
 - **July 1, 2025**: Fixed database constraint issues with null time values
 - **July 1, 2025**: Streamlined to 5 high-quality sources for better performance